damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 xx_sample_dom_1
 ```

-We can transform these set of values to the domain of the function
+We can transform this set of values to the domain of the function
 via the `transform_sample()` method:

 ```{code-cell} ipython3